bprox/xbox-audio-setup/README.md

 *facepalm*

 I need to join these 2 channels somehow so that both are fed into my headphone amp simultaneously.
-Both game audio (xbox) and party chat (PC) need to be feed into a DAC of some kind and the combined output can then be fed into the headphone amp.
+Both game audio (Xbox) and party chat (PC) need to be feed into a DAC of some kind and the combined output can then be fed into the headphone amp.
 The solution was simple -- just get another DAC and some RCA splitter cables to join the output from DAC1 (Xbox game audio) and DAC2 (PC party chat audio) as input into my headphone amp.
 You don't need to buy a fancy DAC for this.
 I loved the Schitt Modi already and saw future uses for it, so I just decided to get another one!

 Now, I have a Schitt stack consisting of the following: